cdkulat/kulat-co/content/resume.md

 January - February 2023

-Lightweight bot running in a Docker container that parses commands in aDiscord guild and returns a brief sentence detailing the results of a dice roll.
+Lightweight bot running in a Docker container that parses commands in a Discord guild and returns a brief sentence detailing the results of a dice roll.
 Users can specify the number of sideson a die and the number of die to be rolled.

-### **Ping-Pong Discord Bot in Go**

-January 2023

-Simple discord bot that responds to messages sent to it containing "ping" with the response "pong".

 Technologies and Skills
 --------------------

 ### Programming Languages & Software Tools

+   **Go:**

+With Go, developed a number of single-page applications, HTTP services, and have studied how microservices and cloud services are written using the language.
+Current development project is a Go-based tool to create, track and update goals.

    **Python:**

 Using Python, developed a number of simple scripts and programs to complete assignments and automate common workflows ineveryday tasks.In order to streamline data entry, developed a script that copies text pulledfrom a PDF and can be configured to paste and submit it into a browser form.
 Python is also the language most used when solving algorithm problems.

-   **Go:**

-With Go, developed a number of single-page applications, HTTP services, and have studied how microservices and cloud services are written using the language.
-Current development project is a Go module that will streamline the creation of assertion functions when writing unit tests.

    **Javascript:**